Roles in Racing

 Depending on the level of event after each race session ends, the top few cars need to report to the Technical area to have various items checked to ensure legality (often including such things as the car’s minimum weight).

 In this position, you would direct traffic in the pit lane to ensure the safety of the driver, crew members working in pit lane, fellow volunteers and sometimes spectators.
 With much action especially during qualifying and practice sessions, this can be a busy place with many people on the move.

 Races include qualifying (and often practice) sessions before races.
 As a result of this, many drivers spend time in the pit lane making adjustments to the cars.
 When this happens, the pit lane becomes a busy place with both cars and people on the move.
 Other responsibilities include anything from putting out small fires, ensuring no one does anything unsafe, to directing cars either to the paddock or back out onto the track.

 Being a Grid Marshal gives a person a special opportunity to talk to the drivers while they are on the Grid waiting their turn to go out on the track.
 It’s another role where the right attitude can make for a better experience for both the official and the driver or crew.
 Before the five-minute warning, the relaxed atmosphere leads to friendly banter, but once the drivers begin to get ready, it’s all business.
-The Grid Marshalls make sure everyone is using all the required personal safety equipment, sometimes even offering a helping hand as the drivers get ready to go, and ensures they are in the correct position on the grid, before signaling to Race Control and the Starter that the event is ready to start.
+The Grid Marshalls make sure everyone is using all the required personal safety equipment, sometimes even offering a helping hand as the drivers get ready to go, and ensures they are in the correct position on the grid, before signalling to Race Control and the Starter that the event is ready to start.